-According to the By-laws, the Executive Committee includes all officers, three at-large Board members, the immediate past president and the Director of the NCBG.
-In practice, we have included three past-presidents as well as the Development and Finance officers of the NCBG.
-The Executive Committee meets monthly and carries on all business of the Board with the exception of By-laws amendments.
-The Executive Committee is responsible for defining and executing the strategic plan of the Foundation.
+According to the By-laws, the Executive Committee includes all officers, up to four at-large Board members, the immediate past president, and the Director of the North Carolina Botanical Garden (NCBG).
+The Executive Committee meets monthly and carries on all business of the Board with the exception of amendments to the By-laws.
+The Executive Committee is responsible for defining and executing the strategic plan of the NCBGF.

-The NCBGF Treasurer will chair a finance committee who works with the financial officer of the Garden in the oversight of all income and expenditures of the BGF and will be responsible for developing annual budgets of the Foundation.
+The NCBGF Treasurer will chair a finance committee and will work with the financial officer of the North Carolina Botanical Garden in the oversight of all income and expenditures of the North Carolina Botanical Garden Foundation and will be responsible for developing annual budgets of the Foundation.
 This committee evaluates the investments of the Foundation and recommends any changes to the Executive Committee.
-The Finance Committee will also fiscally manage any Foundation employees.
 Reports of this committee are made to the Executive Committee and at full Board meetings.